austinvishal/Med7-manip/README.md

 ## Gravity Compensation - ROS 2 Control with Modern Gazebo

+Disclaimer: This repository is simply a snapshot from Dentaqt project for demonstration purpose.

 ## Installing Dependencies - Manual Installation

 We will be installing and running the software on a **Ubuntu 22.04 (Jammy Jellyfish)** distribution of Linux.
 Currently support for Windows or Mac is not available.